BenoitCorsini/world-flights/README.md

 pip install -r requirements.txt
 ```
 In its current form, this project also uses data with restricted access.
-In order for the code to properly run, download [this file](https://data.world/garyhoov/us-airline-route-segments-2015/workspace/file?filename=1000+Largest+City+Pairs+by+Number+of+Passengers.xlsx) into the `data/` folder.
+In order for the code to properly run, download [this file](https://data.world/garyhoov/us-airline-route-segments-2015/workspace/file?filename=1000+Largest+City+Pairs+by+Number+of+Passengers.xlsx) directly into the `data/` folder.
-Once the required libraries are installed and the previous file is downloaded, run the following:
+Once the required libraries are installed and the previous file is downloaded, you can run the following line:
 ```sh
 python main.py
 ```
+This should take less then 5 minutes and produce a video.

 ### Organization of the code